nher93/hello-world1/README.md

 # hello-world1
-This modification is intentional simply to test branch and master relationship
+This modification is intentional simply to test branch and master relationships